projectbismark/bismark-passive/PRIVACY.md

   devices, e.g., an iPad vs a desktop computer.
 - We count **the number of times your devices communicate with popular Internet domains.** If desired, you can customize the list of destinations we monitor or completely disable this type of collection.
-We use this information to understand the frequency with which people access popular Internet sites.
+We collect this information to understand the frequency with which people access popular Internet sites.
-- We record **the names of network applications your devices use, and the frequency with which your devices use these applications.** Examples of network applications are Web browsing, e-mail, instant messaging, and video chat.
+- We record **the names of network applications your devices use, and the frequency with which your devices use these applications.** Examples of network applications are Web browsing, e-mail, instant messaging, and Skype.
   This information will help us understand the types of applications people most commonly use from their home network.
-- We collect **anonymous traffic statistics.** We collect the size and timestamp of every packet sent through your BISmark router.
+- We collect **anonymous network traffic statistics.** Network devices communicate by exchanging small units of information called *packets*;
+  BISmark-passive records the size and current clock time of every packet sent through your BISmark router.
 We collect this information to better understand what "average" traffic looks like.

 Although we believe it is unlikely, information collected by BISmark-Passive could potentially be used to identify you in certain circumstances.
 You must